 ABOUT

-Paula Srur Carcar is a composer, arranger, and orchestrator from Buenos Aires, Argentina.
+Paula Srur Carcar is a composer, arranger, and orchestrator from Buenos Aires, Argentina, specializing in orchestral writing and the integration of traditional and folkloric instrumentation from around the world.
 She graduated Summa Cum Laude from Berklee College of Music with a degree in Film and Media Scoring and a minor in the Theory of Jazz and Popular Song.
-She specializes in writing for orchestras and in blending traditional and folkloric instrumentation from different parts of the world.
-Her music has been featured in concerts and performed by ensembles across the globe, ranging from symphonic and chamber orchestras to popular music groups.
+Her music has been performed globally by symphonic and chamber orchestras as well as popular music ensembles.

 Paula believes deeply in the power of music and storytelling as foundational elements of culture.
 She is passionate about engaging in projects that celebrate and integrate diverse traditions through the creative fusion of these expressive art forms.